Shawn Redhage

-Shawn Michael Redhage (born 21 January 1981) is an American-Australian former professional basketball player who is most known for his 12 seasons played with the Perth Wildcats of the National Basketball League (NBL).
+Shawn Michael Redhage (born 21 January 1981) is an American-Australian former professional basketball player who played 13 seasons in the National Basketball League (NBL).
 He played four years of college basketball for the Arizona State Sun Devils before moving to Australia in 2004 to play professionally.
-After spending time in the SEABL and with the New Zealand Breakers, Redhage joined the Wildcats in 2005 and went on to become one of the franchise's all-time great players.
+After spending time in the South East Australian Basketball League (SEABL) and with the New Zealand Breakers, Redhage joined the Perth Wildcats in 2005 and went on to played 12 seasons for the team.

 With the Wildcats, Redhage won four NBL championships (2010, 2014, 2016, 2017) while featuring in seven All-NBL teams (2006–2011, 2013) and winning Club MVP six times.
 He also captained the team from 2009 to 2013.
 Known as "The Scoring Machine", Redhage spent his early years in the NBL as a force on the interior before becoming known for his knockdown ability from deep as his career progressed.

 High school career

-Redhage was born in Jacksonville, Florida but grew up in Lincoln, Nebraska.
-He attended Lincoln East High School, where he played for the school's basketball team in each of his four years.
+Redhage was born in Jacksonville, Florida.
+He attended Lincoln East High School in Lincoln, Nebraska, where he played for the school's basketball team in each of his four years.
 He averaged 22.1 points and nine rebounds in 1997–98 and 21.0 points and 9.4 rebounds in 1998–99.
 He led the team to a 19–3 record in senior season (1998–99) and was subsequently named Nebraska Player of the Year (honorary captain) and Class A first-team all-state by the Omaha World-Herald.
 He ended his career as the school's career leader for rebounds (554), assists (315) and blocks (235), while finishing second in points with 1,206.
 He also became the second Lincoln East player (after Alex Stivrins in 1979–80) to make the Omaha World-Herald All-Nebraska first-team as a junior and senior.

 Redhage was also an accomplished prep soccer player, as he led his team to the state championship and was a three-year letterwinner.